ronen-halevy/ronen-halevy.github.io/_posts/2021-11-15-kaggle-api-settings.md

 ## Kaggle API Usage Examples

-(In the below comands the extrac exclamation sign prefix is needed to run commands from within a jupyter notebook)/
+(In the below comands the extrac exclamation sign prefix is needed to run commands from within a jupyter notebook).

 - List Kaggle datasets: